endurabyte/FitEdit.Landing/source/landing/support.md

 ## Email Support

-We offer free support by email.
+We offer support by email.

 <a class="cta-button" href="mailto:support@fitedit.io">Get Help</a>